erinknowles0501/reactive-v-dom-platform/README.md

 ### #3

 Am becoming more familiar with the JS DOM api.
 Am seeking out a thorough overview tutorial or similar to familiarize myself with what's possible, in case it's useful later.

+### #4

+Had a hiccup - got through it by realizing I don't have to be tied to anything I've already done.
+I realized that the PlatformElement structure isn't quite right - there's the PlatformElement that has its dominfo and renders itself, and there's another class (service) that GETS THAT DOMINFO IF IT DOESN'T EXIST.
+Having them both in the same class meant that the parse/render chains were funkin up, and I realized that instead of re-writing the class so both implementations would work, I should separate the parsing into a service.